GraphQLGuide/graphql-rest-api-demo/README.md

 To install you'll want to run `npm install` or `yarn` to install all of the Node modules.

 Additionally, you'll need to have a copy of [MongoDB](https://www.mongodb.com/) running.
 If you're on OSX you can use [Homebrew](https://brew.sh/) to install MongoDB by running: `brew install mongodb`.
 That should also start the database server in the background, as well.
-If it's not running you can run `brew services stop mongodb` to start it.
+If it's not running you can run `brew services start mongodb` to start it.

 You'll also want to populate the database with some data to test your queries.
 You can do this by running the `mongo testdb` command on the command-line and executing the following commands to create a new database, some collections, and the data inside of them: